You are protected from your guarantor loan if you go bankrupt. However the person who guaranteed it will have to pay.

 However if they subsequently get into difficulty and cannot pay you are protected by your bankruptcy.
 If you are contacted by the guarantor loan company demanding payment you simply need to inform your OR.
 They will contact the creditor and deal with it on your behalf.

-If the person you guaranteed a loan for fails to pay you will not be liable for the debt after you go bankrupt.
-This is the case even if your bankruptcy is already over by the time they default.
+If the person you guaranteed a loan for does not pay you are not liable for the debt after you go bankrupt.
+This is the case even if your bankruptcy is already finished.

 Arrange a call with a Bankruptcy Expert